-Vision: Coulee Region Farm2School strives to offer all Coulee Region students access to fresh, locally grown foods and educational experiences that foster understanding of where their food comes from and how their food choices impact their bodies, the enviornment and their community.
+Vision: Coulee Region Farm2School strives to offer all Coulee Region students access to fresh, locally grown foods and educational experiences that foster understanding of where their food comes from and how their food choices impact their bodies, the environment and their community.
 Farm2School links lunchrooms, classrooms, farms and gardens to benefit students, schools, local farmers and our community.

 Frequently Asked Questions: Click here.

 The Coulee Region Farm2School program is a collaboration between all five public school districts in La Crosse County and the La Crosse County Health Department.
 As of 2012, Farm2School has also partnered with La Crescent-Hokah schools in La Crescent, Minnesota.

 Farm2School helps connect local farmers with area schools so that fresh, locally grown foods can be served at school meals.
 In addition, Farm2School encourages children to try new foods & provides opportunities for hands-on nutrition education both in the cafeteria and in school gardens.
 Each month, one local food is selected as the Harvest of the Month.
 This food is then featured on promotional signage throughout the school, sampled in taste tests (click here for a video!), featured at cooking classes with area chefs and farmers (click here to see Chef Thomas in action), and of course, served at mealtime!
 The Harvest of the Month is also promoted in grocery stores, worksites and other community locations.